mdnice/sitdown/README.md

-# TSDX Bootstrap
+# SitDown

 This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).

 ## Local Development

-Below is a list of commands you will probably find useful.
+Below is a list.ts of commands you will probably find useful.

 ### `npm start` or `yarn start`